graphql/graphql-spec/spec/Section 5 -- Validation.md

 the expected metadata or behavior becomes ambiguous, therefore only one of each directive is allowed per location.

-For example, the following query will not pass validation because `@skip` has been used twice for the same field:
+For example, the following document will not pass validation because `@skip` has been used twice for the same field:

 ```raw graphql counter-example